 So I recommend that people take their shot particularly when they are 20-50 years of age and their loan balance is high.
 Otherwise the best you’ll see is an income based program for up to 25 years.
 We can never get your time back, but at least maybe you can get a discharge of your federal loans for attending this nearly worthless school.

-For more information, please contact us at Christie D. Arkovich, P.A.
+For more information, please contact us at Arkovich Law.
 We have blogged quite a bit about the BDTR so you can also look back through those or visit our Student Loan Survival Center.
 We have developed an ITT specific questionnaire to help prepare claims and some legal briefing for the state law requirements and statute of limitations issues.
 This is considered work-product and took many hours to research and write so we cannot share it with anyone except those who decide to retain our services.